UllaRisager/Learn-with-Locals/_posts/2017-04-10-10-things-i-learned-from-coding.md

 ---
 layout: post
 title: 10 things I learned from coding
-subtitle: 'What I learned from coding, that isn’t actually about coding.'
+subtitle: 'What I learned from coding, that isn’t actually about coding'
 image_path: /uploads/why-learn-how-to-code.jpg
 banner: /uploads/why-learn-how-to-code.jpg
 image-alt: My top 5 reasons for learning how to code